 Los Angeles, California (PRWEB) April 21, 2013

-Animal Support (animalsupport.org) is dedicated to addressing pet over-population and abuse by promoting charities working on behalf of animal well-being.
-The organization was founded by brothers Michael Omidi, M.D. and Julian Omidi, along with long-time friend Maria Abaca, to advocate for animal protection, rescue, adoption, and spay and neuter laws.
+Animal Support (http://www.animalsupport.org) is dedicated to addressing pet over-population and abuse by promoting charities working on behalf of animal well-being.
+The organization was founded by brothers Michael Omidi, M.D. and Julian Omidi along with long-time friend Maria Abaca to advocate for animal protection, rescue, adoption, and spay and neuter laws.
 Animal Support does not accept donations but encourages direct contributions of money and talents to the charities and organizations featured on our website.
-For more information about Animal Support, send a message using the website’s Contact Us function, check out Animal Support on Facebook, Twitter, Google+ and Pinterest.
+For more information about Animal Support, send a message using the website’s Contact Us function, check out the Animal Support on Facebook, Twitter, Google+ and Pinterest.